Jdjohn307/academic-dashboard-api/README.md

 Swagger documentation mirrors all endpoints for easy testing and integration.

+## Continuous Integration

+This project uses GitHub Actions for continuous integration.
+On every push or pull request to `main`, the workflow automatically:

+- Run **Brakeman** to scan for common Rails security vulnerabilities.
+- Run **RuboCop** to enforce consistent code style.
+- Set up a PostgreSQL database and run the full **RSpec test suite**, including Swagger tests for API endpoints.

+The workflow is defined in `.github/workflows/ci.yml`.

 ## Notes

 * Transactional fixtures are disabled in favor of Database Cleaner.